petivagyok16/friendlytalks/README.md

 ## How to build

-Run `node server.js` to start the dev server
+Run `npm run server` to start the dev server

 Run `npm start` or `ng serve` to build the project

+Run `npm run build` to build the project and start node server which listens on port `3000`.
+The build artifacts will be stored in the `dist/` directory.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class/module`.

-## Build and Server

-Run `npm run build` to build the project and start node server which listens on port `3000`.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

 ## Running unit tests